-- the Solvency II criteria that are relevant to consider when outsourcing critical or important functions or activities: - how a Provider of outsourced services ("The Provider") of suitable quality is selected; - the details to be included in the Outsourcing Contract with the Provider; and - business contingency plans.
+- the Solvency II criteria that are relevant to consider when outsourcing critical or important functions or activities; - how a Provider of outsourced services ("The Provider") of suitable quality is selected; - the details to be included in the Outsourcing Contract with the Provider; and - business contingency plans.

-The Company can outsource critical functions or activities, but must retain overall responsibility for discharging all of its obligations under applicable laws, rules and regulations and must ensure that appropriate management controls and procedures operate to protect the Company from risks and to comply with applicable laws, rules and regulations.
+The Company can outsource critical functions or activities, but must retain overall responsibility for discharging all of its obligations under applicable laws, rules and regulations and must ensure that appropriate management controls and procedures operate to protect the Company and to ensure compliance with applicable laws, rules and regulations.